RabinSharma25/accuknox-django-assignment/README.md

 > By default, do Django signals run in the same database transaction as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

 **✅ Answer**:
-Yes, by default, signals like `post_save` run within the same transaction scope as the caller unless `transaction.on_commit()` is used.
+Yes, by default, Django signals like post_save run within the `same database transaction` as the caller.
+This means: if you raise an exception inside the signal or the main code, everything gets `rolled back`.

 **📂 Code File**: [`03_test_signal_transaction.py`](./django-signals/core/03_test_signal_transaction.py)